deighne/deighne/docs/bio.md

       url: "mailto:dane@dane.photos"
 ---

 I grew up in Salt Lake and moved to Central Arkansas in 2022.
+My career includes adventures (and misadventures) in music, audio, photography, SEO, online advertising, and truly awful web development.
+Every time I bring up the AOL / Time Warner merger or rant about trademark law I put a nickel in a jar.
+Life currently is a mix of marketing, photography, live audio, and parent things.

-This site is hosted on Github and uses [Jekyll](https://github.com/jekyll).
+This site is hosted on Github and is built with [Jekyll](https://github.com/jekyll).